sheffield-bioinformatics-core/nf-core-user-docs/user_guide/install_miniconda.md

 nano /home/$USER/modules/miniconda
 ```

-Paste the below into the nano editor that opens upon running the final command.
+Copy and paste the below into the nano editor that opens upon running the final command.
 Note that this file is in Tcl not BASh, so environmental variable handing is different from the normal `$USER` for username.

 ```
 #%Module10.2#####################################################################